 Q1: Why is earth resistance high?

-Q3: Why electrode is corroded?
+Q3: Why is the electrode corroded?

-Q4: How often should testing be done?
+Q4: How often should earthing system testing be done?

 12. Future Trends in Industrial Earthing